debrode/debrode/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions to solve real-world problems.
 - 💼 &nbsp; Software Developer, having skills in Front-end Development ,ML algorithms and Neural Networks  .
 - 🌱 &nbsp; Love to solve problems tweaking DS and Algo and 3⭐ coder @Codechef.
 - ✍️ &nbsp; Learning and exploring more about Web Development(React.js,Node.js) and Deep Learning(CNN)